 Full-load speed of such motors may be as high as 10,000 rpm.
 Many applications do not need such high speeds.
 Therefore, gear trains are provided as an integral part of the motor.
-Very high torque at low speeds can, therefore, be achieved.
-No-load speeds of small universal motors may be much higher than their full-load speeds.
-For applications such as vacuum cleaners, hair driers, electric shavers, etc. the motor is always loaded to some extent, even if it is not doing any useful work.
-This enables avoiding a situation of the motor attaining a dangerously high speed
+Since power is the product of torque and speed, very high torque at low speeds can, therefore, be achieved.
+No-load speeds of small universal motors may be much higher than their full-load speed.
+For applications such as vacuum cleaners, hair driers, electric shavers, etc., the motor is always loaded to some extent, even if it is not doing any useful work.
+This enables avoiding a situation of the motor attaining a dangerously high speed.